 Military academies are educational institutions that prepare students for service in the officer corps of the army, navy, air force, or coast guard.
 University-level military academies award bachelor’s degree level of qualification to graduates.
+Just as with acclaimed universities, military academies have varying admissions requirements which can greatly impact potential job opportunities.

 The term “military academy” does not necessarily mean an institution run by the armed forces to train its own military officers.
 Here in the United States it can also mean public or private middle school, high school, or college-level institutions that instruct its students in military-style education, discipline and tradition.
+At the same time, it does impart a wealth of knowledge that one can find very beneficial for pursuing a career in the military and/or certain components of the government as well.

 Courses Offered at Military Academies